Sexual Harassment Lawyers Representing Clients Throughout California

 Our office offers a free consultation for victims of sexual harassment.
 You have the right to be free from unwanted sexual harassment in the workplace.
 California law and federal law prohibits employers and employees from sexually harassing any workers or employees.
 Sexual harassment generally includes negative, inappropriate or unwanted conduct directed at a worker based on a worker’s gender.

 Sexual harassment violates the law if the conduct is objectively hostile or abusive.
-If you or someone you know is or was being sexually harassed at work, then it is important that you speak to a lawyer as soon as possible.
-The time to bring a sexual harassment claim is very short, and it is important to make sure that you do not lose your right to bring a claim for sexual harassment.
+If you or someone you know is or was being sexually harassed at work, then it is important that you speak to an experienced sexual harassment lawyer as soon as possible.
+The time to file a sexual harassment lawsuit is very short, and it is important to make sure that you do not lose your right to file a sexual harassment lawsuit.

 - Unwanted Physical Touching: Unwanted physical touching is generally the most obvious type of sexual harassment.
-Physical touching is usually more offensive than mere words or verbal abuse, in most cases.
+Typically, physical touching can be more offensive than mere words or verbal abuse.
 Therefore, it is more likely that a court will find unlawful sexual harassment has occurred where there is physical touching.

 - Sexually Derogative Comments: Perhaps the most common type of sexual harassment comes as sexually derogatory comments.
 These comments may be directed toward women in the workplace.
 They might be jokes, insults, slurs, or other types of verbal harassment.
 In California, comments alone, with no physical touching, can be enough to constitute sexual harassment.